lokeshbhatt/Simple-EndPoint-Inventory/README.md

 #
 # Detailed Steps
 ## End-point
-- login with non-priveledg user (cecuser in case of example below)
+- login with non-privileged user (cecuser in case of example below)
-- Create "Inventory" directory on each point
+- Create "Inventory" directory on each end point
-- Change to "Inventory directory"
+- Change to "Inventory" directory
         $ cd /home/cecuser/Inventory
 - Copy "AIXInventory.sh" to all AIX end points
         $ pwd